elchininet/custom-sidebar/README.md

 >* Any items present in the Sidebar, but not in `config.order`, will be shown **on the bottom** of the top part of the list
 >* Notifications and user account are not part of the main sidebar items so they cannot be targeted inside the `order` option to change their properties.
 On the other hand, global color properties will affect these items though.
 >* The `style` option doesn't allow templates, it should be used only to override or correct some styles of the sidebar.
+>* If you use `custom-sidebar` to set the order or to hide items from the sidebar, it is recommended that you don't use Home Assistant functionality to reorder/hide items, because it will conflict with the functionality of the plugin.

 ### Exceptions